St. Gabriel's Secondary School: Sports

 Although the school does not have an annual sports day, it states that sports facilities and equipment are readily available to students.
 Badminton nets are set up on the parade square, and the indoor sports hall is available for students wishing to play futsal.
 There is an inter-class soccer tournament for Secondary 3, and the possibility of expanding this idea to other levels and sports was under consideration at the end of 2011.

 At national level, St. Gabriel's won first in table tennis in 2009 and again in 2011.
-In past years it has won 2nd in golf and 3rd in judo.
+In past years it has won second in golf and third in judo.

 In 2009 it attracted attention because five of its table tennis team's seven members were from China.

 School crest and motto

 The school crest was formally introduced in 2007 to replace the school badge (1953–2007) and is now used by all Gabrielite institutions.
 This is in line with the St. Gabriel's Foundation's aim to forge a common identity for all Gabrielite institutions in the Southeast Asia region.
-Components of the School Crest are as follows:
+Components of the school crest are as follows:

 A.M. with the lily flower: "A.M." is an abbreviation for "Ave Maria".
 It represents the greeting of the Angel Gabriel to Mary.
 It also shows the Patron Saint St. Louis de Monfort's strong devotion to Our Lady.

 D+S with a cross: D.S. comes from the French words "Dieu Seul", which can be translated as "God alone".
 God Alone is the all-motivating force in the life of St. Louis Marie de Montfort.

 Sailboat at sea: represents the hardships we experience through life.
 Just like the sailors at sea, if we are able to face hardship and overcome difficulties, we will come out being better people.

-Star and the man in the boat: symbolizes the Star of the sea, where seamen navigate to their destination in the vast ocean.
+Star and the man in the boat: symbolizes the star of the sea, where seamen navigate to their destination in the vast ocean.
 If we are focused on the essential values of life, we shall reach our ultimate destiny in life.
-The Star of the sea shall be the guiding light that lights up the way in our life.
+The star of the sea shall be the guiding light that lights up the way in our life.

 Olive branches: symbolizes peace and prosperity.
 It is thus the duty of each one to promote peace in the world, a peace that will last.
 Coupled with peace is prosperity, which connotes not only the generation of wealth but also the integral development of human society.

-Labor Omnia Vincit: which stands for "Labour conquers all things".
+Labor Omnia Vincit: Latin for "Labour conquers all things".
 Hard work embodied in diligence and perseverance leads one to achieve greater things in life.